-The Consolidated Statements of Comprehensive Earnings for the year include a \$1.1 million unrealized loss on translating the financial statements of the Company's foreign operations, compared to a gain of \$16.9 million for the previous year.
+The Consolidated Statements of Comprehensive Earnings for the year include a \$2.2 million unrealized gain on translating the financial statements of the Company's foreign operations, compared to a loss of \$1.1 million for the previous year.
 The change relates to translating the net assets of the Company's foreign operations, which have a functional currency other than the Canadian dollar, to the Company's Canadian dollar currency presentation.